KraKEn-bit/Cryptography/Ancient_Cryptography/README.md

   - `T`, `A`, `O`, `I`, `N` follow
 - By comparing the frequency of letters in the ciphertext to expected frequencies in the language, an attacker can **guess the substitutions**.

+For example:
+Let's assume a word : 'WKKJ'
+Here,
+-frequency of W is 1.
+-frequency of K is 2.
+-frequency of J is 1.

 So,
 **Frequency Analysis** is a technique used in cryptography to **break classical ciphers** by studying the frequency of letters or groups of letters in a ciphertext.